Arbervi/BuscadorA/README.md

 # BuscadorA-
-A python based internet explorer, you need python and win7,8,10 to run it!
+A python based internet explorer, you need python to run it!